great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/create_a_data_context.md

 - **File Data Context:** A persistent Data Context that stores metadata and configuration information as YAML files.
 File Data Contexts allow you to re-use previously configured Expectation Suites, Data Sources, and Checkpoints.

 - **Ephemeral Data Context:** A temporary Data Context that stores metadata and configuration information in memory.
 This Data Context will not persist beyond the current Python session.
-This means Ephemeral Data Contexts are useful when you don’t have write permissions to a file system or if you are going to engage in data exploration without needing to save your results.
+Ephemeral Data Contexts are useful when you don’t have write permissions to a file system or if you are going to engage in data exploration without needing to save your results.

 - **GX Cloud Data Context:** A Data Context that connects to a GX Cloud Account to retrieve and store GX Cloud metadata and configuration information.
 The GX Cloud Data Context lets you leverage GX Cloud to share your Expectation Suites, Data Sources, and Checkpoints with your organization.